Hgoatly/Discover-Skane/readme.md

 navbar to be easily accessed from wherever you are on the page.

 ### Mobile Design Features:
-- The navbar is collapsed, and accessed by clicking on the 'hamburger' icon in the top right hand corner.
+- The navbar is collapsed, and accessed by clicking on the 'hamburger' icon in the top left hand corner.
 - The images have been reduced in size, so that they are appropriate for a mobile screen, and so that they load quickly.
-- All of the card elements have been collapsed into 'accordions', in order to provide better UX.
+- All of the card elements have been collapsed into 'accordions', whereby each collapsed element needs to be clicked on in order to be viewed.
+Only one card is visible at a time, as multiple cards next to each other would have been inappropriate for the screen size.
+The decision to collapse the card elements was made to provide better UX, as otherwise the site visitor would have to scroll past too much content, and it would have been poor UX.
 - The parallax feature has been disabled on ios devices, as the following CSS is not supported by ios: "background-attachment: fixed;".
 A media query was used to detect the ios operating system, and to set: "background-attchment: scroll;".

 ### Tablet Design Features:
-- Devices with screen widths larger than 991 pixels
+- The tablet design was designed for screens no wider than 991 pixels.
+On screens wider than this, the desktop version will be used.
+- Like on the mobile version, the navbar is collapsed, and accessed by the 'hamburger' icon in the top left hand corner.
+- There are only two card elements displayed in each section, rather than three, as the images looked squashed when there were three of them.
+- Like on the mobile version, the parallax feature has been disabled on tablets running ios, because ios does not support: "background-attachment: fixed;".

+### Desktop Design Features:
 ## Deployment:

 ### Github Pages: